Handelszeitung

 The Handelszeitung is a German-language Swiss weekly newspaper.
 The paper was established in 1861 being the oldest business newspaper in Switzerland.
-It is controlled by Axel Springer Schweiz AG.
+It is controlled by Ringier.
 The paper is published on Wednesdays and has a liberal political leaning.

 Its head office is in Zürich.
-As of 2014, Stefan Barmettler was the editor-in-chief of the paper.
+As of 2026, the editor-in-chief of the paper is Markus Diem Meier.
 In 2019 the circulation of Handelszeitung was 37.500 copies.